1907

 2018

-In June 2018, Ruby Falls unveiled a picturesque expansion with new venues and enhanced amenities, creating a re-imagined guest experience designed to highlight the natural beauty of Lookout Mountain and Chattanooga.
+In June 2018, Ruby Falls opened a picturesque expansion with new venues and enhanced amenities, creating a re-imagined park experience designed to highlight the natural beauty of Lookout Mountain and Chattanooga.

 2022